Akeri0n/config.akeri0n.systems/bashrc/README.md

 # .bashrc

+CAUTION - Risk of Malicious code injection if not used correctly / responsibly

 .bashrc with oh-my-posh blue-owl theme configured to persist via SSH connections as well as sudo on remote host.

 Requires both oh-my-posh (bash) and blue-owl theme already installed.